This PDF is the current document as it appeared on Public Inspection on 09/18/2012 at 08:45 am.

 FOR FURTHER INFORMATION CONTACT:

-EPA approved Colorado's application for assuming primary enforcement authority for the PWSS Program, pursuant to section 1413 of the SDWA, 42 U.S.C.
-300g-2, and 40 CFR part 142.
-Colorado Department of Public Health and Environment administers Colorado's PWSS Program.
+The EPA approved Colorado's application for assuming primary enforcement authority for the PWSS program, pursuant to Section 1413 of the SDWA, 42 U.S.C.
+300g-2, and 40 C.F.R.
+Part 142.
+The Colorado Department of Public Health and Environment administers Colorado's PWSS program.

 B. How does today's action affect Indian country (18 U.S.C.
 1151) in Colorado?

 Colorado is not authorized to carry out its PWSS program in Indian country, as that term is defined at 18 U.S.C.
 1151.
 Indian country includes, but is not limited to, land within the formal Indian Reservations located within or abutting the state of Colorado, including the Southern Ute Indian Reservation and the Ute Mountain Ute Indian Reservation, any land held in trust by the United States for an Indian Tribe, and any other areas which are “Indian country” within the meaning of 18 U.S.C.
 1151.